 With that in mind, it’s probably a good idea to check with your airline before you pack to make sure you’re not a) breaking any rules, and b) at risk of getting it confiscated.
 E-cigs, vape pens, or similar devices are a big no-no in your hold luggage – whichever airline you’re with.
 This is a worldwide ban and exists because they pose a fire risk.

 Using e-cigs is banned across all UK airports, and so you won’t be able to use it anywhere within their terminals.
-If you need to get your fix before you board, you’ll have to use the designated areas outside the building.
+If you need to get your fix before you board, you’ll have to use the designated smoking and vaping areas outside the building.

 Most airports will have clearly-signed posters around the place letting you know what their stance is, but if you want to get an idea before you go, you can find out what most of the major airports do and don’t here .
 And if in doubt, check at your departing airport’s information desk.